 Download and extract the Natural Earth Quick Start Kit data.
 Open QGIS.
 Locate the

 Natural Earth quick startfolder in the Browser panel.
 Expand the folder to locate the

 Natural_Earth_quick_start_for_QGIS_v3project.
 This is the project file that contains styled layers in QGIS Document format.
 Double-click the project to open it.

-You may notice that the map has labels in Greek.
+If your map is in your preferred language, you can proceed to Step 4.
+If not, you can change the language of the labels.
 This project uses variables to set the language.
 We can change the variables by going to.

 Project variables are a great way to store project-specific values for use anywhere you can use an expression in QGIS.
 The